Public Works (Water Division & Utilities Maintenance Division)

 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available for the State Drinking Water Hot Line (800) 426-4791.

 Highland Beach’s water plant uses the process of reverse osmosis to treat our water.
 The water plant utilizes the Floridan aquifer, and draws water from wells that are 1,200 feet deep.
 Although the water is very pristine, it is high in salinity (salt content).

-To remove the salinity and other impurities, the raw well water passes through a series of membranes (filters).
-The system uses 300 horse power pumps that force the water through the membranes at very high pressures, in excess of 350 pounds per square inch (psi).
-An anti-scalant is used in order to protect the membranes from a build up of solids that would result in clogging, and phosphate is used as a corrosion inhibitor as protection for the piping.
+To remove the salinity and other impurities, the raw well water passes through one micron cartridge filters then is pumped through a series of membranes using 300 horse power pumps that force the water through the membranes at 350 pounds per square inch (psi).
+A small amount of sulfuric acid is added to lower the pH and a small amount of anti-scalant is added.
+Both are used to protect the membranes from building up solids on the membrane surface that would result in clogging.

 Contaminants in Water

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: